atbaker/anti-voicemail-legacy/README.md

 ## To-do

+- Rename templates to have more managable naming convention
+- Flatten migrations
+- Make favicon
 - Fix up README
     - Clean up README itself
     - Write instructions for getting started
     - Write instructions on how to add your carrier
+- Register anti-voicemail.com
 - Add CONTRIBUTING
 - Fill out sample issues
 - PEP8 this biz